Spatchcock turkey is a game-changer. Not only is it juicy, a spatchcocked turkey cooks in a fraction of the time as a whole-roasted bird.

 - 2 large onions

-- Cut up the veggies into chunks and season them with salt and pepper.
+- Cut up the veggies into chunks and season them with 1 tsp salt and 1/2 tsp pepper.
 Assemble them throughout the baking pan, leaving space in the center to nestle the turkey.

-- Whisk the mayonnaise, salt, pepper, and pressed garlic together.
+- Whisk the mayonnaise, remaining salt, remaining pepper, and pressed garlic together.

 - Using poultry shears, remove the backbone from the turkey.